 Easy neck exercises to help relieve neck pain

 Child’s Pose, in general, is a great yoga position that relieves tension in your upper back and neck.
-It also helps gently stretches the hips, thighs, and ankles, can relieve stress fatigue and anxiety and helps improve mental focus.
+It also helps gently stretch the hips, thighs, and ankles, can relieve stress fatigue and anxiety, and helps improve mental focus.

 - Sit on your heels on a yoga mat or on the floor with your knees apart or together.